TukuToi/tukutoi-cp-directory-integration/readme.md

 ### 1.3.0
-[Added] Plugin Settings Page (under Admin > Settings > Manage CP Repos) [Added] Setting to add custom GitHub Repositories of Orgs and/or Users.
+[Added] Plugin Settings Page (under Admin > Settings > Manage CP Repos) [Added] Setting to add custom GitHub Repositories of Orgs, Users or single Repos.
 [Added] Setting to store Personal GitHub Token, which increases the API Limits to 5k hourly instead of 60.
 [Added] Verified Orgs (_not users_) are pre-selected.
 A PR can be used to add new Orgs to the vetted list.
 [Added] Fundations to read remote readme, README, (both in md or txt) files.
 Currently used ony for below [Fixed] item.
 [Fixed] Problem where plugins with foldername/distinct-filename.php AND a unguessable Plugin Title could not be managed.
 [Improved] Make drastically less calls to the GitHub API by re-using already queried data as much as possible.
+[Improved] Refactored Plugin Code.

 ### 1.2.0
 [Added] GitHub Repo Sync for (TukuToi) Plugins